 Centralized cache management in HDFS is an explicit caching mechanism that allows users to specify paths to be cached by HDFS.
-The NameNode will communicate with DataNodes that have the desired blocks on disk, and instruct them to cache the blocks in off-heap caches.
+The NameNode communicates with DataNodes and instructs them to cache specific blocks in off-heap caches.

-This has several advantages:
+Centralized and explicit caching has several advantages: